lowrycito/handbook/pages/study-manual-general-handbook-10-aaronic-priesthood.md

 and seek revelation about the Lord’s will for their quorum.
 The agenda could include discussion of the following items:

-  * Accomplishing the work of salvation and exaltation
+  * Helping accomplish God’s work of salvation and exaltation

   * Serving quorum members, with special attention to supporting new members and reaching out to less-active members